 When an evening star is branded as a morning star

-The fact that Jupiter is already above the horizon during "prime-time" evening hours should qualify it for evening-star status.
-By the same reasoning, it is a morning star as well!
+The fact that Jupiter is already above the horizon during normal evening hours seemingly should qualify it for "evening star" status.
+But the distinction between these terms is not very precise, for yet, by the same reasoning, it is still considered strictly a "morning star."

-With Mercury and Venus, there is never such ambiguity, as they are never very far from the sun in the sky.
-In fact, in the pre-Christian era, both of these planets had dual identities — two names — as initially, it was not realized that they alternately appeared on one side of the sun and then on the other.
-Mercury was called Apollo when it shone as a morning star, and was called Mercury when it appeared in the evening sky.
-Venus was Phosphorus in the morning and Hesperus in the evening.
-We can thank Pythagoras around the 5th century B.C. for pointing out that Hesperus and Phosphorus were really one in the same.
+With Mercury and Venus, however, there is never such ambiguity, since they are never very far from the sun in the sky.
+Because they orbit the sun more closely than Earth, Mercury and Venus are called "inferior" planets.
+In fact, in the pre-Christian era, both of these planets had dual identities — two names — as initially it was not realized they alternately appeared on one side of the sun and then the other.
+Mercury was called "Apollo" when it shone in the mornings and "Hermes" when it appeared in the evening sky; Venus was "Phosphorus" in the morning and "Hesperus" in the evening.
+We can thank Pythagoras around the 5th century B.C. for pointing out that the latter two objects were really one in the same.

 Transition at opposition

 Joe Rao serves as an instructor and guest lecturer at New York's Hayden Planetarium.
-He writes about astronomy for Natural History magazine, the Farmer's Almanac and other publications, and he is also an on-camera meteorologist for News 12 Westchester, New York.
-Follow us @Spacedotcom, Facebook or Google+.
-Originally published on Space.com.
+He writes about astronomy for Natural History magazine, the Farmers' Almanac and other publications.
+Follow us on Twitter @Spacedotcom and on Facebook.